 With respect to the proposed uses and associated floor areas, car parking must be provided in compliance with the parking generation rates specified in Chapter 36 of Sutherland Shire Development Control Plan 2015 (as amended) and the RTA Guide to Traffic Generating Development 2002.

-The ten surplus parking bays must be evenly distributed through the development and be designated as common property in any future strata plan.

 With respect to future uses and associated floor areas, car parking must be provided in compliance with the parking generation rates specified in Chapter 36 of Sutherland Shire Development Control Plan 2015 (as amended) or relevant Carparking Development Control Plan in force at the time and the RTA Guide to Traffic Generating Development 2002.